 erston is committed to creating a positive, eam environment with core practices of development and collaboration.
-We are having a positive impact on our community esting in our people, who deliver for through the pillars of our Customer Service asy with pride arn and act and improve.
+We are having a positive impact on our community esting in our people, who deliver for through the pillars of our Customer Service with pride arn and act and improve.

-attract and retain the right people for by continuing to develop our Employee sition.
-City of Palmerston is a great place we want to demonstrate the value people receive through their employment.
-Our New Careers program is growing, providing unique opportunities for people who are completing their studies to work in a local government environment.
+attract and retain the right people for by continuing to develop our Employee Value City of Palmerston is a great place to work, t to demonstrate the value people receive through their employment.
+Our New Careers program is evolving and provides opportunities for those who are completing their studies, as well as experienced workers looking for a new career direction, to enter into the local government environment.
 In 2025-26 the program will include shorter student placements so that people can get hands-on experience at City of Palmerston.